 Justice for Displaced Populations

-- Convene stakeholders from the justice, humanitarian, and development sectors
+- Convene key stakeholders from the justice, humanitarian, and development sectors, together with displaced persons, to facilitate collaboration for effective policymaking.

-- Highlight best-practices in policy at the national and regional levels to promote recognition and learning exchange.
+- Research, identify, analyze, and promote best-practices in people-centered policy responses at national and regional levels which integrate access to justice principles.

 Featured Reports